vivianokechukwu/ToolEvaluation/README.md

-<h1>GRC Tool Evaluation - Financial Institution</h1>
+<h1>GRC Tool Evaluation for a Financial Institution</h1>

 <h2>Description</h2>

-I was tasked with supporting the organization in selecting Governance, Risk, and Compliance (GRC) tools that align with its global operations and complex regulatory environment.
-This assessment evaluated vendor capabilities againstthe firm's business model and regulatory footprint, resulting in tailored recommendations to strengthen compliance, risk management, and operational efficiency.
+I was tasked with supporting the bank in selecting GRC tools that align with its global operations and complex regulatory environment.
+This assessment evaluated vendor capabilities againstthe bank's business model and regulatory footprint, resulting in tailored recommendations to strengthen compliance, risk management, and operational efficiency.

 <h2>Evaluation Criteria</h2>

-- **Scalability & Flexibility:** Support for the organization's global footprint.
+- Scalability & Flexibility: Support for the organization's global footprint.

-- **Integration Capabilities:** Compatibility with existing core banking and risk platforms.
+- Integration Capabilities: Compatibility with existing core banking and risk platforms.

-- **Regulatory Intelligence:** Continuous updates for financial services compliance.
+- Regulatory Intelligence: Continuous updates for financial services compliance.

-- **User Experience:** Intuitive design to drive adoption across compliance teams.
+- User Experience: Intuitive design to drive adoption across compliance teams.

-- **Vendor Track Record:** Proven performance in global financial institutions.
+- Vendor Track Record: Proven performance in global financial institutions.

 <h2>Vendors Considered </h2>